codacy/docs/docs/release-notes/cloud/cloud-2023-10-25-csslint-jshint-fauxpas-tailor-tslint-deprecation.md

 ## If you are using one of these tools

-To continue analyzing your repositories, enable the replacement tool for the corresponding deprecated tool listed below in your [organization coding standards](../../organizations/using-coding-standards.md) (recommended) or on the [code patterns page](../../repositories-configure/configuring-code-patterns.md) of each affected repositories:
+To continue analyzing your repositories, enable the replacement tool for the corresponding deprecated tool listed below in your [organization coding standards](../../organizations/using-coding-standards.md) (recommended) or on the [code patterns page](../../repositories-configure/configuring-code-patterns.md) of each affected repository:

 | Deprecated tool | Replacement tool |
 |-----------------|------------------|